Lesie-23/Atliq-Hospitality-domain---Power-BI-Project/README.md

 **🔑 Key Learnings**

-1.Designed a multi-page interactive dashboard with slicers and tooltips
+1. Designed a multi-page interactive dashboard with slicers and tooltips

-2.Selected the right visuals  for clear insight delivery
+2. Selected the right visuals  for clear insight delivery

-3.Focused on UI/UX best practices — consistent color palette, spacing, navigation buttons, and storytelling flow.
+3. Focused on UI/UX best practices — consistent color palette, spacing, navigation buttons, and storytelling flow.

 4. Understanding of Business needs and transforming the data.

 💡 This project was a great opportunity to level up my data visualization and analytical thinking while solving a real business problem!